8.2 Administration and governance

 Prime Minister's Office

-The Government Commissioner for the Development of Modern Cities and Villages also serves in the Office.
-The commissioner and the Deputy State Secretariat coordinates, among other things, the cultural developments under this programme.
+The Government Commissioner for the Development of Modern Municipalities also serves in the Office.
+The commissioner coordinates, among other tasks, the cultural developments under this programme.

 'The single-chamber Parliament is in charge of legislation.
-In addition to its role in preparing laws, the Committee for Culture and Press also fulfils supervisory functions by occasionally putting various issues related to culture on its agenda.
+In addition to its role in preparing laws, the Committee for Culture also fulfils supervisory functions by occasionally putting various issues related to culture on its agenda.
 On the whole, however, the Parliament and its Committees have only limited autonomy, in most cases reflecting the will of the government or the dominant parties.'
 (Compendium, 2016)

 Other public institutions

 National Cultural Fund of Hungary

-One of the most important insitutions for funding culture is the National Cultural Fund of Hungary (Nemzeti Kulturális Alap), founded in 1993, and currently chaired by Miklós Kásler, the Minister of Human Capacities.
+One of the most important institutions for funding culture is the National Cultural Fund of Hungary (Nemzeti Kulturális Alap), founded in 1993, and currently chaired by the Minister for Culture and Innovation.

 'Established by the Hungarian Parliament to support the creation, preservation and spread of national and universal values, this separate state fund is now running on 90 per cent of the gambling tax of Lottery 5 as its main revenue.
 It calls for bids to offer and award most of its disposable money to those who implement the winning programs through a system of social divisions. […] The main objectives of the National Cultural Fund of Hungary include stabilising funds and involving new incomes to increase its available tender budget.
 To this end, the Fund has signed several cooperation agreements with government agencies and NGOs in the past years, and its professional divisions have announced comprehensive support programs to reinforce the State’s engagement in the field of culture.'
 (Nemzeti Kulturális Alap)

 Since 2017 the Fund's financial issues are handled by the Human Capacities Grant Management Office (Emberi Erőforrás Támogatáskezelő), which has a Directorate of the National Cultural Fund that handles objectives related to tendering.
 Decisions are made by the divisions of the Fund, but the administration is the responsibility of the Office.

 Hungarian Academy of Arts